wp732/ssc_assignment_1/docs/assignment3_readme.txt

 #       instead of python when USE_COVERAGE_CMD=1 in order to ensure that code called
 #       via subprocess gets coveraged because pytest --cov does not follow through
 #       subprocess calls.

+# NOTE: For ease of use just run my bin/run_coverage_tests.sh script.